Back to news

 You can learn even more about this vibrant history on foot with one of our free guided walking tours.

-South African wine is viewed among the best (and most affordable) in the world, with the most famous region probably being Constantia Winelands in the Cape which dates back over 300 years.
+South African wine is viewed among the best (and most affordable) in the world, with the most famous region probably being Constantia Winelands in the Cape, which dates back over 300 years.
+A visit to Cape Town is not complete without exploring the vineyards around Stellenbosch, known for producing some of the best wine in South Africa.

 Enjoy the Cape Winelands with friends

-From Middle Eastern to African, Italian to Chinese, Indian or Mexican, Cape Town offers you an extensive option of light meals, full meals, tapas, takeaways, food delivery, breakfast, lunch, and dinner.
+Whether you’re sampling seafood at the V&A Waterfront, enjoying tapas on Bree Street, or dining with views from Lion’s Head, there’s no shortage of culinary delights.
+From Middle Eastern to African, Italian to Chinese, Indian or Mexican, Cape Town offers you an extensive range of light meals, full meals, tapas, takeaways, food delivery, breakfast, lunch, and dinner.

 Paraglide from Signal Hill or Lions Head